music-suite/music-suite/docs/src/User-Guide.md

 ## Comments

-Comments are the same as in regular Haskell.
+Comments can be defined as follows:

 ```haskell
 -- This is a single-line comment